 Although successive government interventions have aimed at fostering land reform, these have historically been ineffective due to the conflict and the mixed record of government institutions responsible for reform.
 This may be changing as a part of the run-up to the peace process.
 In the last five years, two major legal reforms have taken place that focus on rural areas.
 These reforms promote land reform and reparation for victims.
 The reforms are spelled out in the 2011 law on land restitution and formalization for victims of violence (Law 1448) and a 2012 law that establishes a special process to develop a Land Formalization Program (Law 1561).
 The way that these laws are implemented will be a key part of the peace process and the establishment of an equitable and sustainable model of rural development and natural resource management for Colombia’s future.
 On December 7 of 2015 President Juan Manuel Santos signed a series of decrees under the special powers granted by Congress, which empower the GOC to make a comprehensive institutional reform to the agricultural sector.

 A Peace Accord to end Colombia’s civil war was signed in December 2016.
 The Accord includes agreements on six topics, including rural land.
 The Agreement grants land to landless farmers, and to formalize legitimate landholders who do not possess valid legal documents.
 The Agreement also aims to establish a state land fund of properties for allocation to landless households.
 The recent National Development Plan (2014-2018) incorporates these agreements and plans for their widespread implementation.
 Implementing these measures should serve as a fundamental platform for lasting peace.

 To address rural tenure insecurity, Colombia has been developing a National Land Formalization Program since 2012 under the auspices of the Ministry of Agriculture and Rural Development.
 The Program establishes an expedited process for resolving the situation of the owners of urban or rural properties who lack legal documentation.
 The Program also provides legal security to those people that possess registered titles that contain legal deficiencies, enabling them to fully clear their rights.
 The Program is being implemented in two stages: the first phase was carried out between 2012 – 2014 for design and development; and the second phase will be implemented between 2015 and 2021 for national roll-out.
 The goal is to move away from a demand-driven titling effort and towards a systematic, offer-driven program in which land titles are provided as a public service in rural areas.
 This initiative is extremely important for the country to overcome the legacy of conflict and bring the benefits of formality including increased agricultural productivity, environmental sustainability, and a reduction of violence to small-scale farmers across the country.

 To improve land-rights security in urban areas and housing conditions for millions of urban residents, as well as to foster growth and employment in the construction sector, the government and donors should work closely with local authorities and the private sector to support a country-wide regularization effort for informal settlements.
 Lessons learned from experiences in the 2000s in Medellin, Bogota and Cali can provide a basis for action.
 The government could promote provisional land-rights security through encouraging local authorities to designate informal settlements as “special social areas.”
 It could further assist in providing primary services such as water and sewerage to these communities, as well as longer-term land-rights security over time.
 The legal framework for adverse possession could also be explored as a tool for formalizing land rights of urban settlers as an alternative to expropriation.

 Colombia’s land disputes complicate the formalization effort and initiatives for rural development and poverty reduction.
 New efforts are needed to mediate and resolve conflicts based on land and natural resources.
 USAID’s Land and Rural Development Program (LRDP) is currently helping the GOC to explore innovations such as a comprehensive, expedited land-mediation initiative which uses alternative dispute resolution (ADR) to resolve tenure security issues.
 LRDP is also providing support at the public policy level to use this dispute resolution initiative as the official tool to issue titles once a dispute is settled.

-- Internally Displaced Persons (IDPs).
 As of 2017, Colombia had 7.2 million officially registered IDPs.
 Providing IDPs with secure tenure and connecting them to government services and employment opportunities is a priority.
 For many IDPs, it may not be feasible or desirable to return to their place of origin.
 The government will need to work closely with IDPs and other stakeholders to develop acceptable strategies and policies to integrate displaced people in urban, peri-urban and rural areas where economic and social opportunities differ.

-- Land restitution and victims’ reparation.
 For IDPs and conflict victims land issues are at the heart of national reconciliation processes.
 The Law for Victims and Land Restitution (Law 1448 of 2011) provides for attention, assistance and reparations to displaced people and civilian victims of the conflict.
 The law is the centerpiece of the framework for transitional justice that seeks to create a post-conflict status based on the rights of victims to truth, justice and reparation, with guarantees of non-repetition.
 It is seen as a spearhead for the GOC’s broader land agenda and so political commitment to the Law is critical to ensure a multi-faceted land reform.

-- Impediments to Land Market Efficiency.
 Tax incentives and government subsidies support large landholdings by wealthier families/groups, even if this land is under-utilized.
 These government interventions create land-market inefficiencies, and impede the distribution of land rights to potentially more productive users.
 They also contribute to continued socio-economic disparity in rural areas.
 As a preliminary step toward greater land-market efficiency and more balanced land distribution in rural areas, the government should be encouraged to remove tax incentives and subsidies that give distorted support to large landholders.

 The Government of Colombia has enacted legislation favorable to women’s rights to land and property, but women-headed households remain especially susceptible to insecurity, poverty and the consequences of forced displacement.
 A focus on effective implementation of laws protecting women’s rights to land could improve living conditions for women and children in Colombia.
 The government and donors could continue to support gender training within land-administration bodies and launch a legal awareness/legal aid campaign that aims to increase awareness of women’s rights (LRDP’s work on televised programming is a possible model) and empowers women to exercise them.
 Programs should have a particular focus on vulnerable women, particularly Afro-Colombian and indigenous women, who are more likely to be displaced.

 The history of Colombia has always been substantially intertwined with the institutions of land ownership (Constitutional Court, 2012).
 Much of the political, economic and social conflict in the country has historically involved rights over land, especially in rural areas, and the issue of state-sponsored land redistribution.